lyz-code/taskban/docs/design.md

 # Sprint planning

-## Sprint task ordering

-In the last sprint planning I saw that the task ordering through the ov and pri of project, subproject and task is not enough, sometimes you need to modify the order of some tasks without affecting the rest of them.

-We need a tool to order the items in the backlog.

-The easiest way I can think about it is using `taskban plan {{ task_id }} up`, it will take the current task score, check the urgency of the two tasks above, do the average value, subtract it from the task urgency and apply it as the `ord` value.
-The opposite will be `taskban plan {{ task_id }} down`.

-For this we'll need to set up the `ord` steps so as no to clutter the taskwarrior config.
-At a start we'll assume that the taskwarrior lines for the `ord` urgency are entered manually, so taskban won't manage them.

-We have to be careful to keep an eye on the ord values of the tasks because it might be used against the ov and pri values and end up doing things not so important.

-* If the tasks above have the same value, pad them to the next ones.
-If you pad the next ones, be sure that you don't enter the other pm levels in the padding

-* You should be able to give the `plan up` a query so you can move up the tasks in the backlog of the project X

-* If the desired ord doesn't exist in the config create it

-Pending:

-* Create the move_down method
-* Create the argparse
-* Create the main directives
-* Update Readme
-* Increase version of setup

 ## Sprint goal checker

 With this tool you'll set up the maximum value of an uda (such as `est`) and it